voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

         # Print the first few samples in the dataset
         fiftyone datasets head $NAME

-    To view a GeoJSON image dataset stored in the above format in the FiftyOne App without creating a persistent FiftyOne dataset, you can execute:
+    To view a GeoJSON dataset stored in the above format in the FiftyOne App without creating a persistent FiftyOne dataset, you can execute:

     .. code-block:: shell

-        DATASET_DIR=/path/to/geojson-image-dataset
+        DATASET_DIR=/path/to/geojson-dataset

         # View the dataset in the App
         fiftyone app view \
             --dataset-dir $DATASET_DIR \
-            --type fiftyone.types.GeoJSONImageDataset
+            --type fiftyone.types.GeoJSONDataset

 .. _FiftyOneDataset-import: